 - Reputation for innovation.
 Connecticut innovators hold 51% more patents per capita than the national average.

 - National leader in defense.
-Connecticut manufacturers bring in nearly $12 billion in defense contracts.
+Connecticut manufacturers bring in over $19 billion in defense contracts.

 - Industry knowledge equals better support.
 We know this industry.
 So we can offer targeted support, from help finding the right site to expediting licenses and permits, connecting with public/private research partnerships, and identifying sources for financial and technical assistance.

 Here are a few examples of the technical support and business-development services available for aerospace and defense companies.
 Click on any of the links below to learn more.
 Just be sure to also explore the rest of our site for the other programs available to all types of businesses.

 - Compete for and win federal/state/local government contracts.

 - Find practical advice and business tools to expand in global markets.

 - Apply for up to $50,000 for the purchase of equipment and expertise.

 - Sales & Use Tax Exemption